 Professor, Kaplan University, College of Social and Behavioral Sciences

-Suicide is the third leading cause of death for people 15–24 years old in the United States and the fourth leading cause of death in 10–
+Suicide is the second leading cause of death for people 15–24 years old in the United States and the third leading cause of death in 10–

 Risk Factors for Young People and Suicide